Analysis of mass-transferring binary candidates in the Milky Way: Analysis

 \subsubsection{Visual inspection}

 We visually inspected the retrieved light curves of every source in our sample.
 We labelled the observed features in the light curves using the following categories: \begin{itemize} \item Different kinds of variability (Diff): sources showing mixed, distinct variability patterns, including different oscillation modes or a combination of periodic and non-periodic variations, for example. \item Outbursts (Outb): sources showing sudden brightening once or more than once, which could be linked to outbursts. \item Slow-rising in brightness (SR): sources that are slowly increasing in brightness.
 This increase can be observed in the optical bands, in the IR bands, or both.
-We only give this label to sources that have been increasing in brightness during the observed time frame or are brightening at later times and do not show any signs of a previous brightening. \end{itemize}
+We only give this label to sources that have been increasing in brightness during the observed time frame or are brightening at later times and do not show any signs of a previous brightening. \end{itemize} An example lightcurve for each of these three labels is shown in Fig. \ref{figure:diff_outb_sr_example}.